Hesed House/Public Action to Deliver Shelter

 OLM Kitchen Dinner Prep

 Driving & Delivery Transports food/supplies for Family Shelter & Adult Shelter from OLM to Hesed House on the first Tuesday in a timely manner.
+Leave OLM at 4:30PM.
+Food must be at the Adult (Men’s) Shelter main kitchen at 5PM.
+KT Arasu, Sharon Colin, Ivan Coutinho, Joe Furrer

-Hesed House Family Shelter Volunteers help from 5PM – 6:45PM.
+Hesed House Family Shelter 4 volunteers help from 5PM – 6:45PM.
 Collect prepared food transported from OLM to the PADS Main shelter at 5PM.
+Set up at Family Shelter and serve dinner at 6PM – about 50 guests (women and children).
+Clean up.
+Ivan Coutinho, Mila Lanuza, Steve & Lourdes Cox

-Hesed House Adult (Men’s & Women’s) Shelter 12-15 volunteers help from 5:45PM to 8:45PM, preparing side dishes, and drinks, setting up the food at the serving station, serving guests dinner, dishwashing, and clean-up.
-New volunteers are required to fill out a basic volunteer profile on the Hesed House system when they arrive at the shelter (this is required for Health Department purposes, as well as volunteer protection in the event of an emergency).
+Hesed House Adult Shelter 12-15 volunteers help from 6PM to 8.45PM, organizing dropped off food, preparing side dishes & drinks, setting up food, serving guests dinner, dishwashing, clean-up and minding the shelter store.
+There are 150 guests at the Adult Men’s Shelter and 50 guests at the Adult Women’s Shelter.
+New volunteers are required to fill out a basic volunteer profile on the Hesed House system when you arrive at the shelter (this is required for Health Department purposes, as well as volunteer protection in the event of emergency).
+Steve Dodd, Julie Wucka, Pete Kinsella, KT Arasu, Amy & Mike Keppler, Sharon Smagala, Maria & Edgar Cuartero, Joe Furrer, Bernie & Donna Schebler, Chris Wetzel, Suzanne Acierto, Tracy Etheridge, Diana Sanchez, Deb Davis, Lloyd Warber, Erica Wiggins & Topher Otieno.